aws-samples/cfn101-workshop/content/intermediate/templates/layered-stacks/index.md

    :::::tabs{variant="container"}
 	::::tab{id="cloud9" label="Cloud9"}
   1. Change the directory to `cfn101-workshop/code/workspace/layered-stacks`.
-  1. **Create Stack** by using the following code.
+  1. **Create Stack** by using the following AWS CLI command.
 The template requires you provide the values for `AvailabilityZones` parameter, For example `us-east-1a` and `us-east-1b` are used below.
 Please select 2 Availability Zone based on your region.
   :::code{language=shell showLineNumbers=false showCopyAction=true}
   aws cloudformation create-stack \
     --stack-name cfn-workspace-vpc \
     --template-body file://vpc.yaml \
     --parameters ParameterKey=AvailabilityZones,ParameterValue=us-east-1a\\,us-east-1b
   :::
-  1. Wait until the stack creation is completed by running the following command
+  1. Wait until the stack creation is completed by running the following AWS CLI command
   :::code{language=shell showLineNumbers=false showCopyAction=true}
   aws cloudformation wait stack-create-complete \
     --stack-name cfn-workspace-vpc